rikgig/cp4ba-hello-world/hello-world-event/Readme.md

 Video on youtube
 [here](https://www.youtube.com/watch?v=82vjt4DT0bI)

+## Deploy
+upload the file test-event-3.twx in your BAW automation interface

-This directory is a simple event in BAW with the UserClientAgent
+## This directory is a simple event in BAW with the UserClientAgent

 Base on this diagram